 The row with the setting shown in the image above is valid from 29 April 2022 00:00:00 GMT+2 to 30 April 2022 23:59:59 GMT+2

-.
-By clicking on this button it compares the input values in the table.
+button.
+Clicking this button compares the input values in the table.
 If it finds rows, which are the same it highlights them.
-It works only on the input model, the output model can be the same.
+It works only on the input model as the output model can be the same.

 The debug button